SigNoz/signoz.io/blog/2022-01-10-top-9-observability-tools-2022.md

 <br></br>

-With the <a href = "https://www.datadoghq.com/" rel="noopener noreferrer nofollow" target="_blank" ><b>DataDog</b></a> observability tool, you can do a range of things like infrastructure monitoring, log management, application performance monitoring, and security monitoring.
-For providing full visibility into distributed applications, DataDog allows you to:
+<a href = "https://www.datadoghq.com/" rel="noopener noreferrer nofollow" target="_blank" ><b>DataDog</b></a> is a comprehensive monitoring and observability platform that gives insights into the performance of IT infrastructure, applications, and services.

-- Trace requests from end to end across distributed systems
-- Charts of latency percentiles(p95, p99, etc.)
-- Instrumentation with open-source libraries
-- seamless navigation between logs, metrics, and traces
+Datadog provides a suite of products for application performance monitoring, such as infrastructure monitoring, log management, application performance monitoring, and security monitoring.
 The pricing depends on the product you opt for.
-For example, the APM solution provides end-to-end [distributed tracing](https://signoz.io/blog/distributed-tracing-in-microservices/), starts at $31 per host per month if billed annually.
+For example, the APM solution provides end-to-end [distributed tracing](https://signoz.io/blog/distributed-tracing-in-microservices/), starting at $31 per host per month if billed annually.

+Some key features of Datadog are:

+- Seamless correlation between logs, metrics, and traces.
+- End-to-end application performance monitoring.
+- Collection of all your traces.
+- Code-level visibility for root-cause analysis.

+If you want to learn more about Datadog’s capabilities, check out our [Datadog comparison](https://signoz.io/comparisons/datadog-vs-splunk/) guide with Splunk.

 ### Splunk